vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

 - This is what we'll be covering today.
 - After a brief mention of some housekeeping items...
 - I'll setup the context around why this is a talk on Neovim as opposed to Vim.
-- Then I'll introduce the command line setup I typically use for C++ using a toy project.
+- Then I'll talk about the command line setup I typically use for C++ using a toy project.
-- Then we'll spend a lot of time on C++ Workflows with Neovim in that toy project.
+- Then we'll spend a lot of time on C++ Workflows with Neovim via some live demos.
 - Finally we'll see how one could get started with setting up Neovim to have a similar workflow
+- I'd prefer to take questions at the end of the talk.
-- I'll pause at a few places during the talk for questions, so please take a note of the slide numbers if you want to ask something.
+- So please take a note of the slide numbers on the bottom right corner if you want to ask something at the end.

 <!-- next slide -->